Marendaz Special

 In 1932 the company was re-organised as Marendaz Special Cars Ltd and moved to Cornwallis Works, Maidenhead where GWK and Burney cars had also been made.
 The cars at first used American Continental engines with Marendaz cylinder heads and manifolding but later were probably completely built by Marendaz as he redesigned the block.
 The gearboxes might also have been Marendaz designed, but some by Moss were used.
-Sales were again supported by a considerable racing programme including entries by Captain Marendaz himself up to 1931 and his secretary Miss Dorothy Summers up to 1936.
+Sales were again supported by a considerable racing programme including entries by Marendaz himself up to 1931 and his secretary Miss Dorothy Summers up to 1936.
 They were also raced by Mr and Mrs AE Moss, the parents of Sir Stirling Moss.

-Production seems to have ceased in 1936 but possibly a few cars were made in 1937.
+Production ceased in 1936.
 Estimates of production range from about 80 to 120 cars in total, including those from Brixton.
-Survivors from the Brixton days are rare but several 13/70 and 15/80 range still exist.
+Survivors from the Brixton days are rare but several of the 13/70 and 15/80 range still exist.

-The Captain went on to set up Marendaz Aircraft Ltd in 1936 to build aircraft, but produced only prototypes.
-He was also a supporter of Oswald Mosley, leader of the British Union of Fascists and this led in 1940 to him being jailed on security charges.
+When the car manufacturing business folded in 1936, Marendaz went on to set up International Aircraft and Engineering Ltd to build aircraft but only one, the Marendaz Trainer was completed and flown.

+Marendaz was a supporter of Oswald Mosley, leader of the British Union of Fascists, and this led in 1940 to him being jailed on security charges.
 He was released after a few days.
 After the war, he emigrated to South Africa where he built small diesel engines.
 He returned to England in 1972 and died in 1988 at the age of 91.